-Doctors and healthcare professionals who carry the kit packed with essential medicines and supplies for primary health care, give Izzy Dolls to their youngest patients.
-Sometimes the handmade little doll, also known as a Comfort Doll, is a child’s first toy.
+Doctors and healthcare professionals who carry the kits packed with essential medicines and supplies, give Izzy Dolls to their youngest patients.
+Sometimes the handmade little doll is a child’s first toy.

-The humanitarian medical kit for primary care puts the essential and life-saving medicines into the hands of doctors so that people can be treated and healed.
-The Izzy Dolls, which are used to fill up the boxes in lieu of packing styrofoam, bring joy to sick children and children in the community.
+Humanitarian Medical Kits put essential and life-saving medicines into the hands of doctors so that people can be treated and healed.
+The Izzy Dolls, which are used to fill up the boxes in lieu of packing styrofoam bring joy to sick children living in vulnerable communities around the world